Sell your home in record time with these simple tips.

 If you don’t have liability insurance at that time, you would be responsible for paying that amount out of pocket, which would not be a good situation.
 Liability auto insurance is a definite must-have, no matter what kind of car you drive.

 You should have comprehensive auto insurance as well.
-Comprehensive insurance pays for when your car is damaged or stolen.
+Comprehensive insurance pays for when your car is damaged (not due to a collision) or stolen.
 If your car is expensive, you need it for obvious reasons.
 If you are driving a beater, it doesn’t cost much to insure, so just keep the coverage.
 If you have no money, don’t take the risk of having your vehicle totaled, leaving you with no way to get around.
 Since you wouldn’t get money from the insurance company or your savings, you would be stuck.
 Don’t put yourself in that situation.
 Just eliminate the potential stress by having comprehensive coverage.

 If you have some money set aside and are driving a less-expensive car, do a cost-benefit analysis.
 If it only costs $20 a month to insure a $3,000 car, that’s a good deal, since it will take you a longer time to pay more in insurance costs than it would to replace the car if you had no coverage.